jasonsalas/TrendingTimeForAndroidWear/README.md

 ![Trending Time for Android Wear displays the latest trending topics from Twitter - right on your wrist!](https://dl.dropboxusercontent.com/u/12019700/glass-dev/tester-images/TrendingTimePreview.png) ![Trending Time for Android Wear logo](https://dl.dropboxusercontent.com/u/12019700/glass-dev/tester-images/TrendingTime-logo.png)

+### Usage
+Here's how to use Trending Time once you've built (or installed) it:
+* Launch the **Trending Time** app on your paired smartphone and tap the **"Start updater"** button, which activates updates and syncs them with your watch.
+* You can safely close the app once the updater is running.
+If you need to stop updates, just launch the mobile app again and tap **"Stop updater"**.
+* Select the **"Trending Time"** watch face on your smartwatch or from the Android Wear companion application.

+The updater process fires once per hour (inexactly) by way of an [AlarmManager](http://developer.android.com/reference/android/app/AlarmManager.html), but you can configure the code to check for updates more or less frequently as you wish.

 ### Download from Google Play
 If you'd just like to install and use the app, you can [install it from Google Play](https://play.google.com/store/apps/details?id=wearables.jasonsalas.com.trendingtime) onto your paired Android phone.
 The APK includes the wearable app, which is automatically pushed to your watch moments after you install the mobile app.
 The watch face will then be available in the watch face chooser in a few minutes.